-After your screening test you will talk with your doctor about your results.
+After your trial you will talk with your doctor about your results.
 If you and your doctor decide to use a neurostimulator to treat your chronic pain, you will need a surgery to implant the system.
-This procedure is most often performed in a hospital or surgery center on an outpatient basis.
-You may even be able to return home on the same day as your procedure.
-However, some people stay overnight.
+This procedure is performed in a hospital.

 During the surgical procedure, the doctor: